High Point, North Carolina: Transportation

 Amtrak's Crescent, Carolinian and Piedmont trains connect High Point with the cities of New York, Philadelphia, Baltimore, Washington, Richmond, Raleigh, Charlotte, Atlanta, Birmingham and New Orleans.
 The recently refurbished historic High Point Amtrak station is at 100 West High Street.

-Interstate 85 runs through southern High Point, southeast of the original interstate roadway, which is now designated Business 85.
-The new Interstate 74 runs north and east of the city.
-This section is referred locally as the "East Belt" freeway project, and was completed southeast to I-73/US 220 near Randleman in 2013.
+Interstate 85 runs on the southern outskirts of High Point.
+Interstate 74 runs north and east of the city.
+This section is referred locally as the "East Belt" freeway.
 To the northwest, it extends to Interstate 40 in Winston-Salem.
+Major US Highways, include US 70, which serves as a partial loop around High Point, and connects to Greensboro.
+US 29 overlaps with it, before it splits off, west of central High Point.
+Instead, US 29 goes through the central district, mostly to freeway standards.

 The Piedmont Authority for Regional Transportation (PART) operates in High Point.
 It is a service that shuttles people among most of the cities in the northwestern Piedmont region of North Carolina.
 The main service for public transportation in High Point is Hi tran, the local bus service.

 Highways passing through High Point include: